WSP | PARSONS BRINCKERHOFF TODAY

 In 1995, Parsons Brinckerhoff acquired Merz and McLellan, another century-old power engineering consultancy, based in Newcastle.
 In 1997, Rust, Kennedy & Donkin and Rust Consulting integrated their expertise, and the company was purchased by Parsons Brinckerhoff in 1998.

-The William Sale Partnership was established in 1969 as a building services consultancy in the U.K. The company was floated on the London Stock Exchange in 1987 as WSP.
+The Williams Sale Partnership Limited was established in 1969 as a building services consultancy in the U.K. The company was floated on the London Stock Exchange in 1987 as WSP.
 Between 1990 and 1995, UK-based acquisitions added structural and civil engineering capability to WSP’s skills portfolio.
 From 1996 to 1999, acquisitions were completed in the U.K. and South Africa, and then in 2001 WSP acquired Jacobson & Widmark in Sweden and two smaller Finnish consultancies.
 In 2003, further acquisitions in Finland increased our presence in the Nordics.

 Parsons Brinckerhoff has been active in the Middle East since the 1940s.
 From 2005 to 2006, WSP gained a meaningful presence in the Middle East with two acquisitions in the region.
 In 2007, further acquisitions in Germany and the Middle East reinforced WSP’s profile as a global consultant.
 In 2014, the acquisition of Technip TPS, specialising in building and infrastructure engineering, enhanced our presence in the French market.